-Larch Mountain Salamander are found in southern Washington in the Cascade Mountains, and the Columbia river gorge area up to Snoqualmie pass.
+Larch Mountain Salamanders are found in southern Washington in the Cascade Mountains, and the Columbia river gorge area up to Snoqualmie pass.

-The Dunn's Salamander is most often found under rocks in wet shaded areas on the edges of streams in forests.
+Dunn's Salamanders are most often found under rocks in wet shaded areas on the edges of streams in forests.

 Ensatina Salamanders are found west of the Cascade Mountains to the coast in Washington state.

-Cope's Giant Salamanders usually mature and reproduce in the almost entirely in their aquatic form without metamorphosing into terrestrial adults.
+Cope's Giant Salamanders usually mature and reproduce almost entirely in their aquatic form without metamorphosing into terrestrial adults.

 It can often be difficult to find Tiger Salamanders because they spend most of their time buried (up to two feet!) in the ground.

-In addition to sagebrush, they can be found in pinyon-juniper woodlands, open pine forests, and Douglas fir forests.
+In addition to sagebrush, Common Sagebrush Lizards can be found in pinyon-junper woodlands, ope pine forests and Douglas fir forests.